I am

 Therefore, it

-sometimes takes a psychologist to figure out the game.
-In fact, figuring
+sometimes takes a psychologist to figure out a persons game.
+In fact,

-out the game of the client, and helping him or her to move on
+figuring out the game of the client, and helping him or her to

 interactions, is what the psychologist has to do in the psychotherapeutic